Edon Pruti

-Edon Pruti (born 8 April 2002) is a professional footballer who plays as a central defender for club Sutton United.
+Edon Pruti (born 8 April 2002) is a professional footballer who plays as a central defender for club Grimsby Town.

 Pruti is a product of the Stevenage and Burnley academies and began his senior career in non-League football with Hanwell Town and Slough Town.
-Following a short spell with Premier League club Brentford, he returned to non-League football in 2023.
+He began his professional career with Brentford B in 2022.
+Pruti briefly played in the English Football League for Hartlepool United in 2023, before continuing his career in non-League football.
+He returned to the English Football League with Grimsby Town in 2026.
 Born in England, Pruti was capped by Albania at youth international level.

 Club career

 Youth years

 A central defender, Pruti began his career in Sunday league football.
 Following a spell in the Stevenage academy, he signed a two-year scholarship with the Burnley academy at the end of the 2017–18 season.
 Prior to the cancellation of the 2019–20 season due to the COVID-19 pandemic, Pruti played the first senior football of his career away on loan at North West Counties League First Division South club Abbey Hey.
 Pruti sign a three-month extension to his scholarship in June 2020, but was released when it expired in September 2020.